-    (2) Incidental expenses included in the per diem allowance are listed below and are thus not separately reimbursable:
+(2) Incidental expenses included in the per diem allowance are listed as follows and are thus not separately reimbursable:

-    (a) All gratuities given to porters, baggage carriers, bellhops, hotel maids, stewards or stewardesses and others on ships, taxi drivers, and hotel servants in foreign countries;
+(a) All gratuities given to porters, baggage carriers, bellhops, hotel maids, flight attendants, ship attendants, taxi drivers, wait staff and all other services related to the hospitality industry;

-    (b) Any transportation between places of lodging or business and places where meals are taken, if suitable meals cannot be obtained at the temporary duty site;
+(b) Any transportation between places of lodging or business and places where meals are taken, if suitable meals cannot be obtained at the temporary lodging or business site;

 (c) Mailing costs associated with filing travel reimbursement requests.

 (3) A receipt shall be required for any single miscellaneous business expenses charge over ten dollars.
 State agents shall first use any free internet or phone services prior to incurring these expenses.

 (4) If the state agent is in overnight status in the continental U.S. for more than one week, including a weekend, miscellaneous living expenses will be reimbursed when such expense is reasonable as determined by the head of the state agency or his/her designee.
 Receipts shall be required for all miscellaneous living expenses.

 (E) Meal, incidental, and miscellaneous expenses outside the continental U.S. (international)

 (1) A state agent traveling outside the continental U.S., assigned to a foreign office, or otherwise on approved international travel status, including international conferences, shall be entitled to reimbursement of meals and meal gratuities up to twenty per cent of the cost of the meal at actual cost when such cost is reasonable as determined by the head of the state agency or his/her designee.